ofavor/ddd-go/README.md

 $ ddd-go -h
 ddd-go is a library for golang DDD development.
 It provides some useful tools for DDD development.
-It could also help users generating projects, models, etc.
+It could also help users generating entity, etc.

 Usage:
   ddd-go [command]